eddydg/learn-rebase-onto/README.md

 ## Rules

-During a merge conflict in you can only delete the _conflict marker lines_.
+During a merge conflict you can only delete the _conflict marker lines_.
 Other than that, you are not allowed to add, remove or even rearrange anything else in the file.
 ```
 // Those are the git conflict markers you can delete
 <<<<<<< HEAD